robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-06/README.md

     ├── 0_2
     │   ├── .lock
     │   └── pulse-counts
-    ├── 0_3 2
+    ├── 0_3 (2)
-    │   ├── .checkpoint 3
+    │   ├── .checkpoint (3)
-    │   ├── .lock 4
+    │   ├── .lock (4)
-    │   └── pulse-counts 5
+    │   └── pulse-counts (5)
     │       └── ...
     ├── 1_0
     │   ├── ...
 ```
-1
-The top-level directory contains the application ID.
+1. :man_raising_hand: The top-level directory contains the `application ID`.
 This is helpful to understand which applications are running on the server, especially in a shared environment where workloads can be scheduled on any number of nodes (e.g., in a Kubernetes cluster).

-2
-Each of the second-level directories corresponds to a single Kafka Streams task.
-The directory name is formatted as a task ID.
-Task IDs are composed of two parts: <sub-topology-id>_<partition>.
-Note that, as we discussed in “Sub-Topologies”, a sub-topology might process data from one or multiple topics, depending on the logic of your program.
+2. Each of the second-level directories corresponds to a single Kafka Streams task.
+The directory name is formatted as a ``task ID``.
+Task IDs are composed of two parts: ``<sub-topology-id>_<partition>``.
+Note that, as we discussed in “[Sub-Topologies](../chapter-02/README.md#sub-topologies)”, a sub-topology might process data from one or multiple topics, depending on the logic of your program.

-3
-Checkpoint files store offsets from changelog topics (see “Changelog Topics”).
+3. Checkpoint files store offsets from changelog topics (see “[Changelog Topics](../chapter-06/README.md#changelog-topics)”).
 They indicate to Kafka Streams what data has been read into the local state store and, as you’ll see shortly, play an important role in state store recovery.

-4
-The lock file is used by Kafka Streams to acquire a lock on the state directory.
+4. The lock file is used by Kafka Streams to acquire a lock on the state directory.
 This helps prevent concurrency issues.

-5
-The actual data is stored in named state directories.
+5. The actual data is stored in named state directories.
 Here, ``pulse-counts`` corresponds to an explicit name that we set when materializing the state store.

 The main benefit of knowing what state stores look like on disk is to simply remove some of the mystery around how they work.
 Furthermore, the lock file and checkpoint files are especially important, and are referenced in certain error logs (for example, permissions issues could surface as a failure to write to a checkpoint file, while a concurrency issue could lead to an error about Kafka Streams failing to acquire a lock), so understanding their location and utility is helpful.